Department of Veterans Affairs

 Each column stands on a band of the same red sandstone, extending the stance of the column outward into the landscape.
 Between these red bands are bands of grey stone, symbolising the New Zealand landscape: the interweaving is a perpetual reminder of the united destiny of the two nations.

-WT Partnership’s commission for the project began October 2012 when our Canberra team priced the four design competition entries.
+WTs commission for the project began October 2012 when our Canberra team priced the four design competition entries.
 Tonkin Zulaikha Greer Architects were the chosen designers and with their supporting design team set about designing to Memorial.
-Throughout the period right up to construction, WT Partnership provided updated estimates to inform the Department of Veterans’ Affairs the position of the proposed works against their budget.
+Throughout the period right up to construction, WT provided updated estimates to inform the Department of Veterans’ Affairs the position of the proposed works against their budget.

 Construction commenced on site in Wellington in October 2014, however the sourcing and selection of stone for the project began back in 2013.
 The key challenge for team was to deliver this project on or ahead of tight program to coincide with the 100 Year Anzac Day commemorations.
 The team successfully coordinated the works and managed delivery of materials and products being procured from all around the world.